More than a scapegoat

-I predict that this book title will make readers mad, sad or glad to borrow a phrase from a pastor I once knew.
-Unless you're one of those individuals who's already decided that there's no way your Bible says that, and even if you are, I challenge you to take this journey with the author to see where his bold interpretation of Scripture is leading with that as an opener.
-I'm also going to ask you to refrain from presuming, based on the title, that this is just a queer reading with the expressed goal of presenting Jesus as a gay man.
+I predict that the title of Theodore W. Jennings Jr’s book The Man Jesus Loved: Homoerotic Narratives from the New Testament will make readers mad, sad or glad to borrow a phrase from a pastor I once knew.
+Unless you’re one of those individuals who’s already decided that there’s no way your Bible says that, and even if you are, I challenge you to take this journey with the author to see where his bold interpretation of Scripture is leading with that as an opener.
+I’m also going to ask you to refrain from presuming, based on the title, that this is just a queer reading with the expressed goal of presenting Jesus as a gay man.
 Mr. Jennings is definitely making use of a gay affirmative reading of the texts.
 His intention however is to speak to everyone, regardless to sexual orientation, about some of the traditional Jewish and Christian moral codes that he feels have continued to distort social ethics concerning sexuality in human relationships.

 It needs to be said that, being written by a professor of theology, this book is occasionally expressed with theological terms that sent this reader to the dictionary a few times.
 While I wouldn’t recommend this book to the uninitiated, the text is not rigidly academic.
 So, if you’re fascinated by the search for more understanding about what motivated the Gospel writers to saying what they said then I think you’ll find this book interesting and accessible.
 I also feel that it would be an excellent guided study reference for those who might want to teach on this subject.